RovenaC/Cryptocurrency-Historical-Data-Downloader/README.md

 # Cryptocurrency Historical Data Downloader

-A tool that downloads and stores historical price and volume data for various cryptocurrencies.
+A tool that downloads and stores historical price and volume data for various cryptocurrencies...
-.
+..

 I used the CoinGecko API as a reliable source for historical cryptocurrency data.
 We will use the requests library to make API calls and pandas to store the data in a structured format: